-- (a) severe financial hardship, for example, a pressing financial commitment that cannot be satisfied otherwise than by selling the relevant ImpediMed Securities; - (b) requirements under a court order or court enforceable undertakings or other legal or regulatory requirements; or - (c) other exceptional circumstances as determined by the Chairman of the Board (or the Chairman of the Audit and Risk Management Committee where the Chairman is involved).
+- (a) severe financial hardship, for example, a pressing financial commitment that cannot be satisfied otherwise than by selling the relevant ImpediMed Securities; - (b) requirements under a court order or court enforceable undertakings or other legal or regulatory requirements; or - (c) other exceptional circumstances as determined by the Chair of the Board (or the Chair of the Audit and Risk Management Committee where the Chair is involved).

-A liability to pay tax does not normally constitute sever financial difficulty.
+A liability to pay tax does not normally constitute severe financial difficulty.

-If the Notification Officer has any doubt in making a determination of exceptional circumstances, they should exercise the discretion with caution.
-The Notification Officer also has discretion to determine that circumstances other than those set out above
+If the Notification Officer has any doubts about determining exceptional circumstances, they should exercise their discretion with caution.
+The Notification Officer also has discretion to determine circumstances other than those set out above.